You may wish to see an introductory page to this section first.

 (left) Roman Museum: Augsburg Victory Altar; (right) cast of inscription celebrating Emperor Probus

 The IIIrd century AD was characterized by a long period of military anarchy (235-285).
 In 1992 the pedestal of a (lost) statue of Victory was found by chance near Augsburg and it shed light on the effects of that period on the region.
 The altar was originally dedicated to Emperor Alexander Severus who was killed in 235 at Mogontiacum (Mainz) by his own legionaries.
 It was utilized a second time in 260 to celebrate an otherwise unknown episode.
-The local Roman commander, with the help of civilians and soldiers from the provinces of Germany, defeated bands of Iuthungi, a barbarian tribe, who had crossed the Alps and were returning home with lots of prisoners from Italian towns.
+The local Roman commander, with the help of civilians and soldiers from other provinces of Germany, defeated bands of Iuthungi, a barbarian tribe, who had crossed the Alps and were returning home with lots of prisoners from Italian towns.
 The erased lines of the inscription made reference to Postumus, the commander of the legions in Germany, who proclaimed himself Emperor of Gaul, Germany, Britain and Hispania in 260.
 The secession was ended by Emperor Aurelian in 274, but the conflict greatly weakened the Roman army.

 An inscription of 281 celebrated Emperor Probus for having restored the public buildings of Rhaetia.
 He was much involved in the defence of the Rhine/Danube border.
 He however let the Alemanni, one of the most bellicose tribes, resettle in the Agri Decumates, a Roman territory on the right bank of the River Rhine which bordered on Rhaetia, thus creating a wedge in the overall defence line.